-Most people think of themselves as a largely decent human being.
-We also think of our friends and family members as at least decent people.
+Most people think of themselves as decent human beings.
+We also generally think our friends and family members are decent people.
 No one is a saint, but many people we interact with are honest, kind, and humble.
 But, Christian Miller discovers in his book that if you look at recent psychological studies closely many people regularly fail to acknowledge significant character flaws.

 Do you believe yourself to be a virtuous person?
 What do we expect of virtuous people?
 What is the difference between a virtue and a vice?
 Do we naturally move to help people?